htang113/Multi-task-electronic/README.md

 Depending on the random seed, specific numbers can be different, but the decreasing trend of the training loss is expected in all cases.

 4. Instructions for use
+Our pre-trained model "EGNN_hydrocarbon_model.pt" is also included in the repository.
+In order to use the model to calculate new systems,